karldreher/choc-eula/README.md

 "**E**verything **U**pdates **L**ike, **A**utomatically!"

 # Description
-choc-eula, although simple, aims to be a wrapper for Chocolatey which helps automate updates of as well as deployments to new machines.
+choc-eula aims to be a wrapper for Chocolatey which helps automate updates of, as well as new deployments, of Chocolatey packages.

 # Install
 Currently, this assumes that Chocolatey is installed.